THE FASCINATION WITH BLUE COLORS & WHY PEOPLE LOVE BLUE

 The more abstract meanings of blue

-That’s why blue is a beautiful color as a background and many TV stations will have blue as their backdrop, behind the TV hosts.
+That’s why blue looks beautiful as a background, and many TV stations will display blue backdrops behind their hosts.
 A room painted in blue feels more spacious than a room painted in red or yellow, which can feel more “snug”.

-• Blue points to transcendental, to another dimension.
+- Blue points to transcendental, to another dimension.
 It is a spiritual color, aspiring to the infinity.
 In iconography, Virgin Mary is represented with red outer garments and blue clothes on the inside.
 This signifies her original human nature (the red) and her heavenly nature (the blue).
-Read more about the red color in this post

-• Blue in a room induces sleep and relaxation (maybe people want more blue in their homes because they instinctively would like to counteract the stressful pace of modern life?)
+- Blue in a room induces sleep and relaxation (maybe people invite more blue hues in their homes because they instinctively desire to counteract the stressful pace of modern life?)

 Blue has a lot of cultural meanings, as well.

-• In different societies, blue has various meanings.
-Blue is holiness in Judaism, it conveys patriotism on many flags, it’s the color of liberalism in US.
+- Blue has various meanings depending on the culture.
+Blue represents holiness in Judaism, it conveys patriotism on many flags, it’s the color of the Democratic Party in the US (a rather recent association).

-• Blue curbs appetite, but increases productivity (and guess what: it’s the most used color in offices – now you know why!).
+- Blue curbs appetite, but increases productivity (and guess what: it’s the most used color in offices, including cooler lighting sources – now you know why!).

 Blue has so many variations.
-Blue can also veer into greenish or purple, but I’ll leave those hues for a separate discussion.
+Blue can shift into greenish or purple, but I’ll leave those hues for a separate discussion.
 Here are just a few examples of blue colors and their meaning.

-I still like to think that the reason why blue is the most preferred color is because… it’s up there, in the sky.
+I still like to think that the reason why blue is the most beloved color is because… it’s up there, in the sky.
 It’s stable, immutable, eternal.
 The sky never goes away.